-I began my career at GE, which was at the time under the leadership of Jack Welch, who is considered by many to be the best CEO of all time.
+I began my career at GE.
+It was the time under the leadership of Jack Welch, who is considered by many to be the best CEO of all time.
 However, what many people might not know is that top-notch change management was responsible for much of this success.
 The company had a strong culture of continuous improvement.
 One of the most valued attributes on your performance review was whether or not you were a “change agent”.
-Furthermore, there was always a corporate initiative directed at improving the company (when I was there it was a quality-first program), and if you didn’t participate in this change, you would certainly lose your job to someone who did.
+Moreover, there was a constant corporate initiative aimed at enhancing the company (during my tenure, it was a quality-first program), and failing to actively engage in this change meant risking job loss to someone who did.
 This strategy clearly paid off, as GE was the most valuable company in the world when Jack Welch finally retired in 2001.

 I share these anecdotes with you because I know first hand that change management is hard.
 The natural tendency for companies is to encourage employees to stay in their lanes, and to hope that the people and processes that enabled the company to succeed in the first place will continue to work ad infinitum.
 Needless to say, this worldview is entirely detached from reality.
 Organizations must be ready to change in response to change in consumer expectations, not the other way around.

 Almost all companies would say that they want to keep up with the times, but very few actually do.
 Why?
 There have been many different studies on the causes of change failure, below are the four most mentioned reasons: